davidsowerby/takkan/docs/user-guide/takkan-script.md

 This is intended to reduce the amount of manual configuration required.

-A [PDataProvider](#dataprovider), for example, is often defined high up the tree, because a system will often use one data source for much of its operation.
+A [DataProvider](#dataprovider), for example, is often defined high up the tree, because a system will often use one data source for much of its operation.

 Some `PCommon` properties are not actually used at all levels.